 -

 Define the Timeout behavior for your bot (in seconds).
-You have the following values to specifcy:
+You have the following values to specify:

-- Session Timeout: Maximum total duration the Virtual User stays in the call.
+- Max Session Duration (seconds): Maximum total duration the Virtual User stays in the call.

-- Idle Timeout: How long the bot waits for caller input before taking the Idle Timeout exit.
+- Inactivity Timeout (seconds): How long the bot waits for caller input before taking the Idle Timeout exit.

 ⮑ Applying the license enables usage of the “Add Virtual User” Workflow Activity.
-When unlincensed, the activity will be skipped over.
+When unlicensed, the activity will be skipped over.

-This is the heart of the integration: deciding how to identify customer intent, and which external systems (tools) the Virtual User may reach into to retrieve data during the customer interaction.
+By deciding to identify customer intent, and which external systems (tools) the Virtual User may reach into to retrieve data during the customer interaction.
 By describing both intents and tools well enough in your Flow Description, the bot knows which how to orchestrate the whole conversation effectively.

-💡Intents allows you to list the all the different outcomes the bot can detect.
-You can also think of this as “Customer” intents, but also potential error or escalations, such as “I want to speak to a person”.
+💡Outcomes (found on the Tools & Outcomes tab) let you list all the different results the bot can detect.
+You can also think of these as “Customer” intents, but also potential error or escalations, such as “I want to speak to a person”.

 ✅For each intent you need to provide: